 In 2017 a large section of the pier at the seaward end collapsed into the sea.

 The pier has now been dismantled and stored, the plan being to reconstruct a truncated pier in the same location.
-However, the council have shown such incompetence and outrageous disregard for council tax payers’ money that I’m not holding my breath.
+However, the council have shown such incompetence and outrageous disregard for council tax payers’ money that I’m not overly optimistic about the outcome.